 At Porter we are independent when it comes to choice for and management of Internet Booking Engines (IBEs).
 However, we do find it most important that the connectivity between the hotel website and IBE is seamless as this results in a user-friendly customer experience, increase in direct bookings and therefore higher conversion (look-to-book ratio).
 Hotels ask us quite often which booking engine we prefer, and to be honest, there isn’t really one good answer for this question as the criteria may differ per hotel.
 In order to assist hotels with the selection of a ‘perfect fit’ when it comes to booking engine technology we have created the following list of criteria that hotels could use.

-The first aspect to look into is the visual one.
-Is the look-and-feel of the booking engine in line with the expectations of your (potential) guests and is it in line with the lay-out of your website.
-When the step from your website to the booking engine means that guests have the idea that they are send to a different system (although this is the case), it might influence the conversion.
-Guests might think it’s not safe to make a booking or feel that they are misled.
-Therefore the booking engine should be integrated in the website lay-out (ideal situation) or at least should work in a clear and trustworthy manner.
-The lay-out in terms of colours, logo, fonts, etc. should preferably be adapted to the ones used on your hotel website.
+The first aspect of the booking engine to look into is the visual aspect.
+Is the look-and-feel in line with the expectations of your (potential) guests and is it in line with the layout of your website?
+When the step from your website to the booking engine means that guests have the idea that they are sent to a different system (although this is the case), it might influence the conversion.
+Website visitors might think it’s not safe to make a booking or feel that they are misled.
+Therefore the booking engine should be integrated into the website layout (ideal situation) or at least should work in a clear and trustworthy manner.
+The layout in terms of colours, logo, fonts, etc. should preferably be adapted to the ones used on your hotel website.

 At Porter we believe it should be really easy to start the booking process.
 Therefore we have different places we add reservation buttons: